Most buyers receive a quote they cannot evaluate — because the assumptions behind the number were never shown to them in the first place.

 What they do not yet know is that each vendor scoped the project differently.
 One included a custom admin dashboard.
 One assumed you would use an off-the-shelf tool.
 One priced in three rounds of revisions.
 One priced in none.
 Those decisions are buried in assumptions nobody showed you, invisible in the final number.

-The cheapest quote is usually cheapest because it contains the most unstated assumptions, not because the vendor is more efficient.
+The cheapest quote is usually cheapest because it contains the most unstated assumptions — not because the vendor is more efficient.
 You find out which assumptions were wrong when the change orders arrive, typically after kick-off, when walking away is no longer a real option.

 Six months later, the $40,000 project cost $110,000 and still is not live.
+The cause is rarely technical.
+It is almost always scope that was assumed rather than defined, and a budget that reflected optimism more than analysis.

 The standard defence is that software is complex and every project is different.
 Both are true.
 Neither explains why buyers are routinely left with numbers they cannot interrogate.